nicolasSouza2504/payment-asaas-back/README.md

     }
   ]

 ## Configuring Asaas Webhooks

-When setting up webhooks in your Asaas account, use the generated `apiKey` as a parameter in the webhook URL.
+When setting up webhooks in your Asaas account, use the generated `apiKey` as a token in the webhook.
 This ensures that payment updates are correctly associated with your user account.

 **Example Webhook URL**: